 Upon a termination of this Agreement without Good Reason by Employee or with cause by Employer, Employer shall pay to Employee all accrued and unpaid compensation as of the date of such termination, subject to the provision of Section 6.2.
 Upon a termination of this Agreement with Good Reason by Employee or without cause by Employer, Employer shall pay to Employee all accrued and unpaid compensation and expense reimbursement as of the date of such termination and the "Severance Payment."
-The Severance Payment shall be paid by Employer's statutory and customary withholdings.
-If the termination of Employee hereunder is by Employee within five (5) business days of the expiration of any applicable cure period.
-If the termination of Employee hereunder is by Employee under Section 4.1 of this Agreement from the date of such termination until the end of the Term of this Agreement (prorated for any applicable month).
+The Severance Payment shall be payable in a lump sum, subject to Employer's statutory and customary withholdings.
+If the termination of Employee hereunder is by Employee with Good Reason, the Severance Payment shall be paid by Employer within five (5) business days of the expiration of any applicable cure period.
+If the termination of Employee hereunder is by Employer without cause, the Severance Payment shall be paid by Employer within five (5) business days of termination.
+The "Severance Payment" shall equal the amount of the Salary payable to Employee under Section 4.1 of this Agreement from the date of such termination until the end of the Term of this Agreement (prorated for any partial month).